 How to develop strong faith

 Although faith in GOD is the greatest type of faith everyone should acquire, faith in one’s self is very important and necessary in many areas of life.
-And to those who think developing faith in one’s self is wrong, the best answer I would give is the one my greatest role model Jesus Christ gave after his—then—faithless disciples couldn’t heal a boy who was possessed by an unclean spirit; Mark 9:23 says: “Jesus said unto him, If thou canst believe, all things are possible to him that believeth”.
+And to those who think developing faith in one’s self is wrong, the best answer I’ll give is the one my greatest role model Jesus Christ gave after his—then—faithless disciples couldn’t heal a boy who was possessed by an unclean spirit; Mark 9:23 says: “Jesus said unto him, If thou canst believe, all things are possible to him that believeth”.

 Good enough, faith is not a respecter of persons or religions; rather, it’s there for anybody and there for the taking.
 Faith is something that has to be cultivated and properly taken care of until (and even after) it matures and produces great works and wonders.